Author a sorting question

 NOTE: Empty rows won't be included in your question as sortable items.

-1. Ensure that your sortable items are arranged in the correct order in the Insert Response Area window to match the order defined by your question statement.
-Click-and-drag the row's move icon to re-arrange the sortable items as needed to achieve the correct order.
-Example — If your question text requires items to be sorted from smallest to largest, the smallest sortable item should be in the first row of the Insert Response Area window.
+1. Ensure that your sortable items are arranged in the correct order for your question.
+Click-and-drag the move icon for an item to re-arrange as needed.
+Example — If your question text requires items to be sorted from smallest to largest, the smallest sortable item should be at the top of the Insert Component window.

 1. (Optional) Define the width and height of the sortable items in pixels.